w3llschmidt/s0vz/README.md

 s0vz - PROTOTYPE - dont use at this time!
 =========================================

-DS2482 I²C 1-Wire® Master to Volkszaehler 'RaspberryPI deamon'.
+S0/Impulse to Volkszaehler 'RaspberryPI deamon'.

 Version 0.2